-Mr Parekh has an extensive and highly commended executive career, including serving on the boards of several Indian and international corporations.
-He was a member of Indian Governmentappointed advisory committees and infrastructure reform to capital markets and financial services for over two decades.
+Mr. Parekh has an extensive and highly commended executive career, including serving on the boards of several Indian and international corporations.
+He was a member of the Indian Governmentappointed advisory committees and task forces on matters ranging from infrastructure reform to capital markets and financial services for over two decades.